SpinalHDL/SpinalDoc/spinal/core/core_components.md

 ```

 ### Cross Clock Domain
-Spinal checks at compile time that there is no unwanted/unspecified cross clock domain signal reads.
+SpinalHDL checks at compile time that there is no unwanted/unspecified cross clock domain signal reads.
 If you want to read a signal that is emitted by another `ClockDomain` area, you should add the `crossClockDomain` tag to the destination signal as depicted in the following example:

 ```scala
 val asynchronousSignal = UInt(8 bit)